Kraigie/nostrum/guides/intro/intro.md

   of members for all guilds at startup.
 Depending on your [cache backend](../advanced/pluggable_caching.md), this may increase startup time and memory usage by quite a bit.
 Defaults to `false`.
+- `maximum_connections` - experimental option to configure the maximum amount of concurrent connections that may be opened to Discord's API at once when using http1.1, ignored when using http2.
+Defaults to `1`.

 ### Voice-specific